kawakami-o3/fsm/README.md

 # ToDo

 - [X] file downloader which is compatible with FileServer.
+- [ ] The template system for a file browser.
 - [ ] file uploader.
 - [ ] HTTPS
 - [ ] access control